Dandelion Root

 What is the recommended dosage of Dandelion Root?

-Does Dandelion Root interact with medications?
+Does Dandelion Root interact with any medications?